Alexandrina-Chen/mdtk/README.md

 # Update log
-05/10/2023: upload symmetrized `polarizer` and `symLJ`

-06/29/2023: upload a LAMMPS-dump-liked reporter for OpenMM
+05/10/2023: upload symmetrized `polarizer` and `symLJ` 06/29/2023: upload a LAMMPS-dump-liked reporter for OpenMM 04/04/2024: new "Misc" sub-module, including some useful tools for MD simulations and analysis; updated parsers

 # TODO
 1. Input file readers and writers: LAMMPS data file, PDB file